 - Keyboards – a keyboard with ergonomic features should be adjustable so that the user can change the slant of the keyboard to the natural flexion of his or her wrists.
 Being forced to type at an awkward angle can cause pain and stiffness all the way up the arms and into the shoulders and upper back.

-There are a variety of lifestyle changes that can help mitigate back and neck pain.
-At work, take frequent breaks to stand, stretch, and walk around.
+There are a variety of lifestyle changes that can help mitigate neck and back pain.
+At work, take frequent breaks to stand, stretch and walk around.
 Always maintain proper posture, whether sitting or standing.
 Refrain from lifting heavy objects – but if you have to lift heavy objects as part of your job, wear a back brace and practice safe lifting techniques.
-You also may want to avoid high-impact recreational activities that could exacerbate the amount of pressure place on the joints and intervertebral discs of your spine.
-Instead, opt for low-impact exercise like hiking, swimming, or elliptical training.
+You also may want to avoid high-impact recreational activities that could exacerbate the amount of pressure placed on the joints and intervertebral discs of your spine.
+Instead, opt for low-impact exercise like hiking, swimming or elliptical training.